With business

 3. Green procurement guidelines

-The Green Procurement Guidelines are a compilation of content supplements to the environment-related issues included in the CSR Procurement Guidelines.
-Komatsu established the Komatsu Earth and Environment Policy in 1992 and declared that they would engage in environmentally conscious business activities to realize a sustainable society.
+The Green Procurement Guidelines are a supplementary addition to the environment-related issues included in the CSR Procurement Guidelines.
+In 1992, Komatsu established the "Komatsu Earth and Environment Policy," declaring its commitment to environmentally conscious business activities to achieve a sustainable society.

 In relation to these guidelines, we have also conducted the following surveys in our supply chain.